QuizBowlUK/ukqb-website/_posts/articles/2024-08-27-autumn-tournaments-2024.md

 ****

 **ARCADIA** (7th December, TBD).
 At 2.5 dots, this is our hardest closed tournament of the year, and a great first insight into this year’s BSQC hopefuls.
 Last year’s tournament was a perfect sweep from Imperial A, with three of the four players present on the BSQC team that took Cambridge to a nailbiter of a final.
-Speaking of which, you can check out that match on our YouTube channel - with some exceptional closed captioning, if I do say so myself: https://www.youtube.com/watch?v=irw03nXjAis
+Speaking of which, you can [check out that match](https://www.youtube.com/watch?v=irw03nXjAis) on our YouTube channel - with some exceptional closed captioning, if I do say so myself.

 ****